Stan Romanek: Missing implant

 In 2009, in an interview on ABC Primetime, Romanek said he had physical evidence of his abduction experiences by way of an alien implant in his leg.
 When a medical test for the implant was requested, Romanek said it had disappeared.

+Confession to paranormal hoax

+In 2015, in a live video interview, Romanek was caught in the act of faking paranormal evidence—- throwing objects in the background at himself, failing to cover his hands and the device used to propel the objects —- and being “forced” to confess to the interviewer at a later date that he knowingly fabricated the alleged paranormal activity, though claiming his other alleged experiences were still true.

 Child pornography

 On February 13, 2014, Romanek was arrested after turning himself in at the Larimer County Jail on charges of possessing and distributing child pornography, the outcome of an eight-month investigation launched by the U.S. Department of Homeland Security.
 More than 300 images as well as video files depicting child pornography were found on Romanek's computers.
 After appearing at the Larimer County Courthouse, Romanek was released on a $20,000 personal recognizance bond.
 In March 2016, Romanek pleaded not guilty to both charges after refusing a plea deal from the 8th Judicial DA's Office.

 On August 8, 2017, Romanek was found guilty of felony possession of child pornography but not guilty of distribution of child pornography.
 His sentencing was held December 14, 2017, where he was sentenced to serve two years in the Larimer County Community Corrections halfway house and to register as a sex offender.
 He reported immediately to jail to wait for space to become available at that facility.
 As a sex offender, he is now subject to 10 years of intensive supervised probation, not allowed to use computers or electronic devices unmonitored, and not allowed contact with children, under age 18, without approval from the community corrections program.

 In February 2014, Romanek's wife Lisa said "We will be taking UFOlogy into the courtroom."
 After the trial, their defense attorneys, Colorado law firm McClintock and McClintock, stated that they did not do this because it was not relevant to the case.
 They advised Romanek to appeal the conviction and hire new defense counsel to handle the appeal case, which, according to Romanek's attorneys, is standard advice.
 Following the announcement of the verdict, Lisa Romanek said that they planned to file a notice of appeal within a 45-day period.